fred-ldrs/nostr_npuppy.me_mainpage/README.md

 ### Functional Requirements
 - User registration and authentication via email OTP (no password storage)
-- User account acess via email OTP (no password storage)
+- User account / dashboard acess via email OTP (no password storage)
 - Conversion of NOSTR npub keys to @npuppy.me addresses
 - User dashboard for managing multiple addresses
 - No Verification of npub ownership (Reason: would required that user put his nsec into the system - otherwise no possiblity for Verification of npub ownership)